phatblat/HealthKitBackgroundDelivery/README.md

 # HealthKitBackgroundDelivery

-Example of an app with background delivery HealthKit data.
+Example of an app with background delivery of HealthKit data.

 ## License